MShabi/Weapon-id-database-visualized/README.md

 ## Description
 This web visualisation is base on the Weapons ID database provided by [Small Arms Survey](http://www.smallarmssurvey.org).

-### About Small Arms Survey:
-*The Small Arms Survey provides expertise on all aspects of small arms and armed violence.*

-*As a global centre of excellence, the Small Arms Survey generates evidence-based, impartial, and policy-relevant knowledge and analysis on small arms and armed violence issues for governments, policy-makers, researchers, and civil society.
-The Survey is a project of the Graduate Institute of International and Development Studies in Geneva, Switzerland.*

-*The Survey has an international staff with expertise in security studies, political science, law, economics, development studies, sociology, and criminology.
-About half of the Survey’s team is based in Geneva.
-The Survey also has an office in Washington DC.* (Small Arms Survey)

 ## The Weapons ID Database
 [Database](http://www.smallarmssurvey.org/weapons-and-markets/tools/weapons-id-database.html)